Walter Mitty: British military slang

-In his book on selection for the SAS, Andy McNab wrote that soldiers from other units who were applying to join and who gave away the fact they were motivated by reasons of personal vanity were labelled as "Walter Mitties" and quietly sent home.
+In his book on selection for the SAS, Andy McNab wrote that soldiers from other units who were applying to join and who gave away they were motivated by reasons of personal vanity were labelled as "Walter Mitties" and quietly sent home.

 Films

 The character was first played by Danny Kaye in the 1947 film version.
 Thurber opposed this 1947 production.

-A 2013 re-make of the film starred, and was directed by, Ben Stiller.
+A 2013 re-make of the film starred, and was directed by Ben Stiller.
 This too bore little resemblance to Thurber's vision of the character.

 Music

 Walter Mitty is referenced in the lyrics of these songs: